Probing excited-state dynamics of transmon ionization: Landau-Zener transitions

-Having identified the critical photon number for ionization, we next perform Landau-Zener experiments.
+Having identified the critical photon number \rr{$n_{r, \rm crit}$} for ionization, we next perform Landau-Zener experiments.
 The Landau-Zener sequence differs from the steady-state sequence in two ways; see the bottom panel of \cref{fig: 4_LandauZener}(a).
 First, after rapidly filling $\bar n_{r, i}$ photons into the resonator, the pulse amplitude of the steady-state segment is adjusted so that the photon number $\bar n_r(t)$ increases from $\bar n_{r, i}$ to $\bar n_{r, f}$ during the time $t_s$.
 As a result, the slope $d \bar n_r(t)/dt$ near the avoided crossing can be controlled by changing either $t_s$ or $\bar n_{r, f}-\bar n_{r, i}$.
 Second, for each slope, the pulse frequency is numerically optimized to compensate for the average Kerr effect during all segments; see \cref{sec: LZ_pulse}.
-The Landau-Zener speed near the avoided crossing is thus determined by the slope $d \bar n_r(t)/dt$ close to the critical photon number $\bar n_r \approx 1500$, with a flat (steep) slope corresponding to an adiabatic (diabatic) process.
+The Landau-Zener speed near the avoided crossing is thus determined by the slope $d \bar n_r(t)/dt$ close to the critical photon number \rr{$n_{r, \rm crit}$}, with a flat (steep) slope corresponding to an adiabatic (diabatic) process.
 To reach a wide range of Landau-Zener speeds, we use two different parameterizations of the slope.
-In the diabatic region, we fix $\bar n_{r,i}=1300$ and $\bar n_{r,f}=1700$, while sweeping the duration $t_s$ from \qty{40}{ns} to \qty{13}{\us}.
-In the adiabatic regime, we fix $t_s=\qty{10}{\us}$ and sweep the difference $\bar n_{r, f}-\bar n_{r, i}$ while keeping the mean photon number constant, $(\bar n_{r, f}+\bar n_{r, i}) / 2 = 1500$.
-The measured final populations of state $\ket{0}$, state $\ket{6}$, and the combined populations of states $\ket{8}$ or higher are shown in \cref{fig: 4_LandauZener}(c) for both the diabatic region (circles) and the adiabatic region (diamonds).
+In the diabatic regime, we fix $\bar n_{r,i}=1300$ and $\bar n_{r,f}=1700$, while sweeping the duration $t_s$ from \qty{40}{ns} to \qty{13}{\us}.
+In the adiabatic regime, we fix $t_s=\qty{10}{\us}$ and sweep the difference $\bar n_{r, f}-\bar n_{r, i}$ while keeping the mean photon number constant, $(\bar n_{r, f}+\bar n_{r, i}) / 2 = 1500$. \rr{The free ring-down time at the end of the Landau-Zener sequence is also reduced to \qty{1}{\us} to mitigate the effect of relaxation.} The measured final populations of state $\ket{0}$, state $\ket{6}$, and the combined populations of states $\ket{8}$ or higher are shown in \cref{fig: 4_LandauZener}(c) for both the diabatic regime (circles) and the adiabatic regime (diamonds).
 More details about the Landau-Zener sequence and its parameterizations can be found in \cref{sec: LZ_pulse}.